mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 <p class="message--warning"><strong>WARNING:</strong> If you have modified any of the <code>clusterResourceSet</code> definitions, these changes will <strong>not</strong> be preserved when running the command <code>dkp upgrade addons</code>.
 You must use the <code>--dry-run -o yaml</code> options to save the new configuration to a file and remake the same changes upon each upgrade.</p>

 Your cluster comes preconfigured with a few different core addons that provide functionality to your cluster upon creation.
 These include: CSI, CNI, Cluster Autoscaler, and Node Feature Discovery.
 New versions of DKP may come pre-bundled with newer versions of these addons.
 Perform the following steps to update these addons.
+If you have any additional managed clusters, you will need to upgrade the core addons and Kubernetes version for each one.

 <p class="message--warning"><strong>IMPORTANT:</strong>Ensure your <code>dkp</code> configuration references the management cluster where you want to run the upgrade by setting the <code>KUBECONFIG</code> environment variable, or using the <code>--kubeconfig</code> flag, <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/">in accordance with Kubernetes conventions</a>.